gsllucas/gsllucas/README.md

 I am a Front-end Developer, working with tecnologies for web and hybrid mobile.
 Graduating at Cruzeiro do Sul University.
-Currently working at Coopersystem (a cooperative of information technology) as a Front-end Developer and as a cooperated.
+Currently working at Coopersystem (a cooperative of information technology) as a Front-end Developer integrating the innovation team and as a cooperated.

 💻